bernardo1024/Sanwaf-UI/README.md

 	Numeric (n)				Any positive or negative numeric value ('+' sign NOT allowed; one '-' sign allowed @start of value; no spaces; one '.' allowed)
+						Note: 000001 is considered a valid number
 					  	Format: n
 					  	Example: 1000, -321.123, 0.0001

 	Delimited list of numbers (n{}) 	A character separated list of numbers
 						Format: n{<separator char>}
 						Note: the min & max settings applies per delimited value
+						Note: 000001 is considered a valid number
 						Example: using n{,}, -321.123,0.000,123,45

 	Integer (i)				Any positive or negative integer value ('+' sign NOT allowed; one '-' sign allowed @start of value; no spaces)
+						Note: 000001 is considered a valid number
 					  	Format: i
 					  	Example: 1000, -321, 10

 	Delimited list of integers (i{}) 	A character separated list of integers
 						Format: i{<separator char>}
 						Note: the min & max settings applies per delimited value
+						Note: 000001 is considered a valid number
 						Example: using i{,}, -321,0,123,45

 	Alphanumeric (a)			Valid chars are A-Z, a-z, 0-9